maciejg-git/litewind-alpine-documentation/documentation/table.md

 {% render "github-link.liquid" component: "table" %}

 The table component is used to generate tables from arrays.
-Tables can be static or include features like filtering, sorting, pagination, reordering and others.
+Tables can be static or can include features such as filtering, sorting, pagination, reordering and more.

 {% render "example.liquid" example: "examples/table-simple.html", tabs: examples.tableSimple %}